-A project that is ultimately determined to have significant air quality, health risk, or greenhouse gas impacts is required under CEQA to provide mitigation to the extent feasible.
+A project that is ultimately determined to have significant air quality, health risk, or greenhouse gas (GHG) impacts is required under the California Environmental Quality Act (CEQA) to provide mitigation to the extent feasible.
 The goal is to reduce impacts to less than significant with mitigation incorporated as a condition of project approval.
 Otherwise, the Lead Agency would be required to prepare and publish a Statement of Overriding Considerations in order for a project with significant impacts to proceed.

 Mitigation measures for stationary source operational emissions include:

-Mitigation measures for temporary mobile source emissions such as construction include:
+Mitigation measures for temporary mobile source emissions, such as construction, include:

-Mitigation measure for operational greenhouse gas emissions include:
+Mitigation measures for operational GHG emissions include:

-Not only can Yorke recommend mitigation measures that will aid in getting approval of the CEQA document for the project, but we can also provide for mitigation support during the approval process and after approval.
-For instance, many CEQA approvals include a requirement to prepare a Mitigation Monitoring and Reporting Program (MMRP), which details the mitigation requirements, how they will be implemented and how compliance with the required mitigation measures will be demonstrated.
+Not only can Yorke recommend mitigation measures that will aid in getting the CEQA document for the project approved, but we can also provide for mitigation support during the approval process and after approval.
+For instance, many CEQA approvals include a requirement to prepare a Mitigation Monitoring and Reporting Program (MMRP), which details the mitigation requirements, how they will be implemented, and how compliance with the required mitigation measures will be demonstrated.
 In some cases, the MMRP is prepared as part of the final Environmental Impact Report (EIR) or other CEQA document, but its preparation can also be a requirement as part of the approval process.
 Yorke can assist with the implementation of the MMRP, as well as its preparation.
 For instance, Yorke staff have acted as the on-site Air Quality Construction Mitigation Manager during construction of major projects.
 Our staff have also tracked construction vehicle usage and emissions to ensure compliance with engine certification and other mitigation requirements.